CALL – 0800 246 5668 – Adept UK – Surveyor

 DO’S & DON’T’S GUIDE – DAMP AND TIMBER TREATMENT

 Need a Specialist Damp Report or a Timber Damp Survey?
 Call: 0800 246 5668 or Simply Contact Us Here To Book a Survey.
+Damp and Timber Treatment.
+This Guidance Note was prepared by Richard Oxley.

 Introduction Damp and Timber Treatment